 Politics

-Gov. Dunleavy not ruling out position in Trump administration
+Dunleavy won’t rule out position in Trump administration

 As election results streamed in Tuesday night showing former President Donald Trump on track to win a second term, Alaska lawmakers began to wonder about a scenario that had been increasingly viewed as an “open secret” in the state’s political circles: What would happen if Gov. Mike Dunleavy took a position in a Trump administration?